2016 Pounds Shipped to Callaway County:

 Score Campaign Now Includes Callaway County

-Columbia Orthopaedic Group has become the presenting sponsor of the 2016 Missouri Tigers Score Against Hunger campaign, which will be held in Callaway County for the first time ever.
+The 2016 Missouri Tigers Score Against Hunger campaign will be held in Callaway County for the first time ever.

 The campaign is The Food Bank’s largest fundraising effort.
 Each fall, it challenges University of Missouri football fans to get in on the action by pledging a dollar amount per point scored during the season or by directing an outright gift to the Tigers’ campaign.

 Missouri Tigers Score Against Hunger began in 1995 under then MU Football Head Coach Larry Smith and continued under the helm of Coach Gary Pinkel.
 This year, Head Coach Barry Odom has agreed to carry on the tradition and participate.